Cherry-808/DSS5104-ForecastDL/data/dataset_climate/processed/README.md

 ### `Mean_Temperature` (float64)
 This is the **target variable** for forecasting.
 It represents the monthly mean surface air temperature, derived from PRISM’s high-resolution gridded climate model.
 Values reflect climatological conditions over time, with both seasonal patterns and long-term trends.

+--

+## Time Features (Engineered from `Timestamp`)
+In addition to the original predictors, additional time features were added, since some models require lag indicators for time-series forecasting.

+- `lag_1': Lagged energy price by 5-min
+- `lag_12': Lagged energy price by 1-hour

 ---

 ## Additional Info